ub2906/MModa/clothing/README.md

 This site works as the base site where all the other features will be integrated in the next phase of implementation

 - The links of brands and clothing category selected on the 3D Virtual Moda would link to the categories/brands on this site
-- Myntra Moda's in built Chat-app where users(connected via our KSOM based clustering algorithm or privately by links) can share same screen while shopping,create rooms, video call and a lot more features covered in the chat-app section!
+- M_Moda's in built Chat-app where users(connected via our KSOM based clustering algorithm or privately by links) can share same screen while shopping,create rooms, video call and a lot more features covered in the chat-app section!
 - Site contains link to tagboard for users to share/post/comment their choices both publicly and privately
 - AI based sylist to recommend trending styles to the user and help in the overall shopping experience